-Handful of House Democrats oppose Pelosi, offer no rival
+Sixteen House Democrats oppose Pelosi, offer no rival

 With their House majority next year, Democrats will place a check on Trump during the final two years of his term.
 Since he took office in 2017, he has enjoyed the backing of Republican majorities in the House and Senate.
 Next year, he will only have a Republican-controlled Senate.

-Reporting by Richard Cowan; Editing by Kevin Drawbaugh and Jonathan Oatis
+Reporting by Richard Cowan; Editing by Jonathan Oatis and Peter Cooney